Waltter2211/Full-stack-palautus/README.md

 # Full-stack-palautus

-This repository contains repositories for full stack open course.
+This repository contains repositories for full stack open course parts.

 Link to the course: https://fullstackopen.com/